“PHOTOGRAPHY IS THE STORY I FAIL TO PUT INTO WORDS”

 I didn’t get behind a camera until much later in life when I started photographing architecture on my Dad’s camera and developing the images in the dark room whilst attending a photography course at my local college.
 It turns out that people are a lot more interesting to photograph.
 After photographing my first wedding in 2008, which was an an incredibly daunting yet exciting experience, I fell in love with documenting weddings.
 I love the emotional roller coaster of every wedding day and feel compelled to tell stories with my images.
 The camera is just the tool I use to capture what I see and feel on every wedding day – I really do shoot from the heart.

-I’ve been photographing weddings for over a decade, have had my work published in several national magazines and am a qualified member of the British Institute of Professional Photographers.
+I’ve been photographing weddings for over a decade, have had my work published in several national magazines and am a qualified member of the British Institute of Professional Photographers and a member of This is Reportage.